nogibjj/Javidan_IDS_706_Week11/README.md

 ## Usage
 To start working with the notebooks and scripts, follow these guidelines:

-- Fork the repo
+- Open Databricks Workspace
-- Open Github Workspace on your repo
+- Click on Create button and choose the git
-- Execute main.py and make appropriate changes to it.
+- Put the github repo under Git repository URL.

 - Features